 Find this striking light fitting at DelightFULL.

-4. Add colour with accent features
+4. Add colour to a modern bathroom with accent features

 See more paint colour scheme ideas for bathrooms in our gallery.